kwiatks/climate-change-setup-oxford/README.md

 ## Calling PAIRS and TWC APIs within Watson Studio

 We will be using IBM Watson Studio and Jupyter Notebooks to call both PAIRS and TWC APIs for this event.

-Once teams have been formed, emails of the technical representatives in each team will be collected and the.
-Project zip file will be sent to them.
+A sample Project file is [here](???) and will be Imported to your Watson Studio instance.

 ### Setting up Watson Studio for the first time

-Go to https://cloud.ibm.com/login and login with your IBM ID
+Go to https://cloud.ibm.com/login and login with your IBM ID.
+You should see the Dashboard page

 ![](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/images/001-ws.png)

+Type 'watson studio' in the Search filed

 ![](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/images/002-ws.png)

+Click on the Watson Studio icon

 ![](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/images/003-ws.png)

+Make sure the Lite Plan is picked and click Create

 ![](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/images/004-ws.png)

+Click the Get Started button

 ![](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/images/005-ws.png)